Vector Optimization with Gaussian Process Bandits: Conclusion

 \section{Conclusion}

 In this work we studied the problem of black-box vector optimization with Gaussian process bandits.
 We proposed VOGP, a sample efficient vector optimization algorithm, and provided success guarantees and upper bounds on its sample complexity.
 To the best of our knowledge, this is the first work that provides theoretical guarantees for black-box vector optimization with Gaussian process bandits.
 Through extensive experiments and ablations on various datasets and ordering cones, we showed our algorithms’ effectiveness over the existing works on vector optimization and straightforward adaptations of the MO methods.
-Possible interesting future research directions include providing theoretical guarantees for the problem in continuous spaces and developing counterparts of information theoretic acquisition functions for vector optimization.
+A limitation of our approach is that the theoretical guarantees are established under the assumption that the underlying surrogate model is a Gaussian process \revf{ and its hyperparameters are known a priori}.
+Extending the theoretical analysis \revf{to unknown hyperparameters or} to more general model classes, such as Bayesian neural networks remains an open challenge.
+Future research could explore such extensions, potentially broadening the applicability of vector optimization in settings where alternative surrogate models offer advantages in scalability or expressiveness.
+Other interesting future research directions include providing theoretical guarantees for the problem in continuous spaces and developing counterparts of information theoretic acquisition functions for vector optimization.